It's just about getting the most value out of your money!

 Get the same product or experience for less money!

-The only thing I really want you to do here, is to question what and in particular how you purchase these products or services.
-By learning more about your purchase, it will be so much easier to compare and make sure you get the most for your money.
+I really want you to question what and in particular how you purchase products or services.
+By learning more about your purchases, it will be so much easier to compare and make sure you get the most for your money.

 Before making any larger purchases, one should always compare prices online and in real life.
 Just compare a couple of different providers so that you know you are getting the best value for your money and still the product or service you are after.
 Another key thing is to make sure you are only paying for what you need and not for a lot of other things which you don’t need or might never use.
 This is particularly important when you are buying insurance.
 If you get it wrong, you might not be covered for what you want or you might be paying for a lot of things, not applicable to you.

-Start your journey of having more money in your pocket by applying the simple savings ideas in this post: How to save +1000 USD in a couple of Hours!
+Start your journey of having more money in your pocket by applying the simple savings ideas in this post: How to save +1000 USD in a few hours!

 SAVINGS IDEAS - Same purchase but for less money: